Tomz899/BudgetApp/README.md

 ## ToDo Bugs

 - ~~**{bug}** Solve NonType issue for amount_left calculation.~~
+- **{todo}** Find a way to solve double request POST issue for income and expanse form - at this moment there is workaround that input names in template are the same = "expanse".
 - **{todo}** In views.py make budget definiton more simple, maybe split for more definitions.
 - **{todo}** Add calendar and connect it with list of expenses, incomes for filtering options.
 - **{todo}** Add some simple chart.